NETWAYS/icinga2-notification-telegram/README.md

 ### Get your chat_id(s)

-You can notify a specific TG user account or throw a message to a TG group.
+You can notify a specific Telegram user account or throw a message to a Telegram group.

 In order to do so you need to know the corresponding (hidden) ID also called `chat_id` (`-q TELEGRAM_CHATID`).